ollaidh/sqeq/README.md

 as zero coefficient reduces equation to lower-order and we don't need to pass it further.
  - Returns vector of int coefficients
+If a coefficients pack for an equation happens to be invalid, back is being skipped and user gets a message *"Bad coeffs pack (%pack%)!
+Skipping this equation."*

 ### 3. Creating an equation object:
 Equation is represented by interface `Equation` which has three realizations